EyeCare Optical

 In children and adults, conjunctivitis can cause inflammation in the cornea that can potentially negatively affect vision.
 Prompt evaluation and treatment by your doctor for eye pain, a foreign body sensation, blurred vision, or light sensitivity can greatly reduce the risk of complications.

-Treating conjunctivitis usually depends on the type you have.
+Treating conjunctivitis depends on the type you have.

 For viral conjunctivitis, there are no specific treatments.
 Your body will fight off the virus on its own, but a cool, wet washcloth applied to the eyes can help with any discomfort.